Ultimate Guide to MPPT VS. PWM

 1. Why is MPPT better than PWM?

-The MPPT controller is more worthwhile to purchase than the PMW controller in terms of quality, additional features, investment-output ratio, and various other variables.
+The MPPT controller is more worthwhile to purchase than the PWM controller in terms of quality, additional features, investment-output ratio, and various other variables.
 Several MPPT controllers have Bluetooth remote controls attached, allowing users to read and adjust the controller from a distance.

 2. For solar charge controller, which one is better?